-“We treat the whole patient, not just their teeth,” Dr. White says.
+“We treat the whole patient, not just their teeth,” Dr. Forbes says.
 “We take many factors into account including fears, concerns, hopes, and dreams.
 Clinically.”

-If you have longstanding fears about visiting the dentist, please contact the Center for Advanced Dentistry online or call (615) 383-6787 to book an exam and consultation with our skilled, creative and compassionate Nashville sedation dentist Dr. Kent White.
+If you have longstanding fears about visiting the dentist, please contact the Center for Advanced Dentistry online or call (615) 383-6787 to book an exam and consultation with our skilled, creative and compassionate Nashville sedation dentist Dr. Forbes.

 Your Sedation Dentistry Options

-After evaluating sedation dentistry candidates individually, Dr. White will determine the best course of action.
+After evaluating sedation dentistry candidates individually, Dr. Forbes will determine the best course of action.
 Our sedation options include: